paddyjoneill/football-results-app/README.md

 Styled with CSS to look like Championship Manager:
 (https://cdn.vox-cdn.com/uploads/chorus_image/image/57162309/DMK88JWUMAEo20j.0.png)

-To download and run on your own machines follow instructions below.
+To download and run on your own machine follow the instructions below.

 ## Project setup
 ```